 Our sleep-wake cycle is one of the most important and well-known circadian rhythms.
 As the name suggests, it determines our sleep patterns and lets our master clock know when it should produce more melatonin, a hormone that makes you sleepy.

 It also lets the master clock know when it’s time to wake up.
 Your body prepares to wake up an hour or so before you awaken.
-The process involves changes of your body temperature, blood pressure as well as serotonin and cortisol levels.
+The process involves changes in your body temperature, blood pressure as well as serotonin and cortisol levels.

 When you wake up naturally, the master clock tries to time it so that it happens during a period of light sleep.